-Policies and practices that promote the ability for residents to raise concerns in an anonymous fashion and demonstrate the prohibition of retaliation Standard 2-1.9 Lines of communication must be established and ongoing within the program to address culture concerns without the fear of retaliation.
-Engage of evidence to demonstrate conciliones may include.
+Policies and practices that promote the ability for residents to raise concerns in an anonymous fashion and demonstrate the prohibition of retaliation Standard 2-1.9 Lines of communication must be established and ongoing within the program to address culture concerns without the fear of retaliation. retailation.
 Examples of evidence to demonstrate compliance may include: Written evaluations from faculty that occur at least twice a year.
 Anonymous surveys of the program director and teaching staff by residents evaluating the core aspects of the standard.

-Anonymous evaluations of culture, climate, and learning anyting ment environment.
+Anonymous evaluations of culture, climate, and learning environment.
 Policies and practices that promote the ability for residents to raise concerns in an anonymous fashion and demonstrate the prohibition of retaliation.
-Policies and requirements that promote an optimal educational experience, working culture and environment. educational experience, working editare and environment.
+Policies and requirements that promote an optimal educational experience, working culture and environment.
 Standard 4-18.1 The program must provide resident supervision to promote safe and optimal patient care.
 Intent: Comprehensive guidelines and consistent communication assist residents in decision making regarding the balance between a relatively autonomous learning environment and direct supervision of patient care.
 Patient care is a shared responsibility among faculty and residents with the faculty ultimately responsible.
 Supervision ensures safety and excellence.
 Supervision is accomplished through a variety of methods including direct supervision with physical presence and where applicable indirect supervision including the use of fellows or residents or through means of telecommunication and general oversight.
 Examples of evidence to demonstrate compliance may include: Resident supervision policy Documented resident responsibility based on OMS benchmarks or similar metrics.
-Faculty and resident call schedules Documentation of didactic and clinical competency or Core Entrustable Professional Activities (EPAs) Didactic sessions focused on the process of progressive entrustment.
-Standard 4-21 Residents must be educated in wellness, impairment, burnout, (4-21.1-4-21.4) depression, suicide, and substance abuse as well as on the importance of adequate rest to avoid fatigue in order to balance their professional lives and deliver high quality care.
+Faculty and resident call schedules Documentation of didactic and clinical competency or Core Entrustable Professional Activities (EPAs) Didactic sessions focused on the process of progressive Standard 4-21 entrustment.
+Residents must be advected in wellness impairment burnout (4-21.1 - 4-21.4) Residents must be educated in wellness, impairment, burnout, depression, suicide, and substance abuse as well as on the (¬-21.1 - ¬-21.¬) importance of adequate rest to avoid fatigue in order to balance their professional lives and deliver high quality care.
 Intent: It is understood that many competing interests exist both within and outside of their commitment to residency obligations.
-Residents need to understand the value of wellness and fatigue and 1
+Residents need to understand the value of wellness and fatigue and